 No. Send to the Registry a copy of the organization's request to the IRS for an extension of time to file IRS Form 990, and, if applicable, a copy of the approved extension with the completed Form RRF-1 and IRS Form 990.

 Yes.
 And, a renewal fee be required based on total revenue for the reporting period.

-An additional fee will not be required unless the amended reporting changes the required fee due to the change in the reported gross annual revenue.
+An additional fee will not be required unless the amended reporting changes the required fee due to the change in the reported total revenue.

-The renewal filing fee is calculated based on total gross annual revenue.
+The renewal filing fee is calculated based on total total revenue.